keybase/ruby-client/README.md

 }
 ```

 The client can provide an optional nonce to randomize the signatures.
-The server will check the signature for validatity, and on success, will return an auth_token, which is the SHA-256 hash of the full signature body, from the "---- BEGIN" all the through the ---- END PGP MESSAGE ----.
+The server will check the signature for validatity, and on success, will return an auth_token, which is the SHA-256 hash of the full signature body, from the "---- BEGIN" through to the ---- END PGP MESSAGE ----.

 ```ruby
 me.post_auth('----- BEGIN PGP MESSAGE ----- ...')